-7.3 Using Neopixels
+10.3 Using Neopixels

 Interact with Neopixels as if they were a list of tuples.
-Each tuple represents the RGB (red, green and blue) mix of colours for a specific pixel.
-The RGB values can range between 0 to 255.
+Each tuple represents the RGB (red, green and blue) / RGBW (red, green,blue and white) mix of colours for a specific pixel.
+The RGBW values can range between 0 to 255.

-For example, initialise a strip of 8 neopixels on a strip connected to pin0 like this:
+For example, initialise a strip of 8 RGB neopixels on a strip connected to pin0 like this: